Our Favorite Soft and Chewy Chocolate Chip Cookies

 Considering how often I make these cookies, it’s surprising that I haven’t updated this post sooner!
 I’m hoping you’ll try this recipe and will love it as much as we do!
 Updated from original March 2014 post with new photos and text.

 I’m often asked which of the chocolate chip cookie recipes on my site is my favorite.
 Well, these are it.
-While I’ll never say no to an almond butter chocolate chip cookie, a chocolate oatmeal cookie or an oatmeal breakfast cookie, I’m a classic soft and chewy chocolate chip cookie girl at heart.
+While I’ll never say no to a white chocolate cranberry cookie, almond butter chocolate chip cookie, a chocolate oatmeal cookie or an oatmeal breakfast cookie, I’m a classic soft and chewy chocolate chip cookie girl at heart.

 As you know, I do my best to eat healthfully and feed my family nutritious meals.
 But I also don’t believe in deprivation, and even healthy eaters need a chocolate chip cookie once in a while!
 I’ve made these cookies with a little less sugar than your typical chocolate chip cookie.
 Sometimes I’ll replace half of the all purpose flour in this recipe with white whole wheat, as well.